Coworking is taking over the world.

 That said, once your space is launched, you can officially start conducting tours and searching for the right people to fill your space.

-Once new members are signed up, the hard work doesn’t stop.
+Once new members are signed up, the hard work doesn’t stop there.

 Continuously creating an outstanding member experience serves as a buffer against member churn.
-This all starts by consciously cultivating a sense of community and organizing fun and meaningful events and also simply creating an environment where members consistently feel welcome and at home.
+This all starts by consciously cultivating a sense of community, organizing fun and meaningful events, and creating an environment where members consistently feel welcome and at home.